auth0/docs/articles/multifactor-authentication/send-phone-message-hook-esendex.md

 ---
-title: Configure a Custom SMS Provider for MFA using Amazon SNS
+title: Configure a Custom SMS Provider for MFA using Esendex
-description: Learn how to configure a Custom SMS Provider for multifactor authentication (MFA) using Amazon SNS.
+description: Learn how to configure a Custom SMS Provider for multifactor authentication (MFA) using Esendex.
 topics:
   - mfa
   - sms